Get Help with Data

 Contact ICPSR User Support

-Many questions can be answered by our video tutorials, or via the FAQs above.
-In the event that these do not answer your question, our user support staff are available from 8:00 a.m. to 5:00 p.m., ET, Monday to Friday.
+If the FAQs and video tutorials do not answer your questions, our user support staff are available from 8:00 a.m. to 5:00 p.m., ET, Monday to Friday.

 Our goal is to respond to inquiries on the same day they are received.